skyxu7788/cs231n-assignment-1/README.md

 ## What should I submit?

-Take a look at the problem set PDF for specific descriptions:
+Take a look at the problem set PDF for *Submission Instructions* section.

-- You will submit notebooks and associated python files in `src/submission` directory

-- Notebook contains inline questions, you will submit your answers using `written` sections in Gradescope.

 ### Running the autograder locally